B. Physiotherapy (Hons) (University of Melbourne)

 Kym is a member of the Women's, Men's and Pelvic Health Group of the Australian Physiotherapy Association (APA) as well as being on the Victorian Physiotherapy committee of the Continence Foundation of Australia.

 She has a background in dance and pilates prior to practicing physiotherapy, and now enjoy participating in fun runs, minor triathlons and crossfit competitions.
 In her spare time she enjoy spending time with her family, including her two daughters.

-Master of Physiotherapy Practice (La Trobe University)
+Bachelor of Physiotherapy (La Trobe University)

 PGrad Cert Pelvic Floor Physiotherapy.
 (UMelb)

 APA member.
 Women’s, Men’s and Pelvic Health Group.